ormushq/ormus/doc/otel_usage.md

 		LogValuesFunc:    otela.EchoRequestLoggerLogValuesFunc("httpserver", "Serve"),
 	}))
 ```
-Then it start span on request and inject trace id to the context, you can continue to append spans to the tracer like below:
+It then starts the tracer on the request and injects the trace ID into the context.
+You can continue to append spans to the tracer as shown below:

 ```go
 package statushandler